CloudBoost/developers/en/DataStorage/getstarted.md

 <p>&nbsp;</p>
 ><span class="tut-info">Info</span> **Client Key** : Client key is the public key and can be used on your client.
 Client key can be exposed to your clients, but you need to make sure you set the CloudBoost Security parameters.
 Check the section on Security to read about this more.
 Client Key will respect all the Security Rules which CloudBoost sets for you by default.

->Important : Never expose your master key on your clients.
+><span class="tut-imp">Important:</span> Never expose your master key on your clients.
 Master key can only be used on the server.

 Now you know your AppID and Keys, You can now proceed to initialize your App.